brandur/org/drafts/elegant-apis.md

 }
 ```

-Domain looks a lot like an app with its own `name` and property definitions.
-Note that we've actually defined that domain's `name` is in the `hostname` format, which is a special string validation built into JSON Schema.
+Domain looks a lot like an app, with its own `name` and property definitions.
+Note above that we've defined that domain's `name` is in the `hostname` format, which is a special string validation built into JSON Schema.

 Now, remember how I told you that schemas nest?
 They do, and we've already seen how they can be nested one level deep above.
 To make this even better though, we can actually nest them to _any_ level.
-Let's put app and domain into the same root schema.
-Note that the references change to reflect the greater depth of nesting.
+Let's put app and domain into the same root schema which will eventually be used to define our entire API.
+Note how the references below change to reflect the greater depth of nesting.

 ```
 {